 Divestiture refers to the process of reducing the portfolio of the businesses a firm owns.
+It is one of the two important ways in which a corporation reduces its scope.
+The other is outsourcing (the subject of the next section).
+Divestiture occurs when the firm reduces the number of businesses it is active in by completely pulling out of the value chain and ceasing to offer the products from that value chain to the relevant customers.
+Consider ABC Sports, which is active in two businesses: footballs and footwear.
+If ABC Sports decides to divest the footwear business, this implies that it will no longer offer footwear.
+Alternatively, it may decide to outsource the manufacturing of the footwear, while still designing them and distributing them.
+The difference can be visualized as in Figure 8.1.

+Figure 8.1 The difference between divestiture and outsourcing

 The two basic modes of divestiture are sell-offs and spin-offs.
 In a sell-off, the divested business is sold to another company.
 When the other company uses significant amount of debt to finance its purchase, the transaction is called a Leveraged Buy-Out or LBO.
 A special case of this is when the incumbent management of a business unit takes over the ownership of the business (again typically using debt finance); this is called a Management Buy-Out or MBO.
 In a spin-off, the shares of the divested business B are distributed to the shareholders (of the parent A) and business B is listed on the capital market.
 Thus, the shareholders can choose whether they want to hold both shares or sell their stakes in B. The parent A may also choose to hold some residual stake in B. This can be a tax free event, if the parent divests a minimum threshold of shares.
 In contrast, the corporate parent is liable to capital gains tax in the event of a sell-off.

 Two other modes of divestitures are equity carve outs and split-ups.
 In an equity carve out, the parent sells a fraction of B’s stock to the general public and keeps the rest.
 This is also called a partial IPO (initial public offering).
 Typically, parents keep initially around 80% of B’s shares.
 As such, they keep control, can consolidate earnings of business B with the parent’s other business, and avoid paying taxes on the money raised from the sale of shares (taxes are due if the fraction sold is above a threshold).
 Under a split-up, shares are created in the underlying businesses, while those in the former parent are discontinued.
 In Table 8.1, we summarize the differences between these modes of divestiture.
 In Figure 8.1, we highlight the ownership differences.